 - Younger generations default to texting.
 According to Pew Research, adults under 50 overwhelmingly prefer texting over phone calls for personal communication.

-A church prayer request text line meets people exactly where they are: on their phones, in their pain, at their point of need.
+This ministry meets people exactly where they are: on their phones, in their pain, at their point of need.
 It says, We're here.
 You don't have to carry this alone.

 ---